 Module #3: Facilitating Participatory Development - Participants master tools and skills needed to effectively assume the roles of facilitator, trainer, and change agent.
 Local human resource development is an important component in every development project.
 The module focuses on transferring skills to participants so they can conduct their own training programs.Topics covered include participatory development methods, techniques of facilitating adult learning, needs assessments, adult learning practices, community mobilization, stakeholder negotiation, conflict mediation, and the training of trainers.
 This module will also touch on how issues of power present themselves in adult learning and development settings.
 You will acquire the skills and sensitive tenacity to create more inclusive, participatory learning environments.

-DPMI Rwanda will focus primarily on Module 1 – “Designing and Managing Development Projects” with elements of Modules 2 & 3 interwoven in the curriculum.
+DPMI Rwanda will focus primarily on Module 1 – “Designing and Managing Development Projects” with elements of Modules 2 & 3 interwoven in the curriculum as well as new materials.
 There will be six days of intensive classroom instruction followed by 2-3 days devoted to a “real-life” client project with a Rwanda-based organization, Partners in Health.

 Participants will learn, through tool mastery, how to design and assess projects that foster sustainable development.
+There is a focus on HIV, Public Health, and Gender issues in the Rwandan context.
+Training also covers social marketing as a public health tool.
 Simulations and case study exercises will help participants become familiar with the approach to project development that is widely used in bilateral and multinational organizations.

 What types of tools will be covered?